MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-expiration.md

 ## Changes to meeting expiration

-### What is the change?

-We are introducing a default 60-day expiration setting for *all* newly created Teams meeting recordings (TMRs).
+We're introducing a default 60-day expiration setting for *all* newly created Teams meeting recordings (TMRs).
 This is on by default for all tenants.
 This means that by default, all TMRs created after we enable this feature will be deleted 60 days after their creation date.
 If admins want meeting recordings to expire sooner or later than the default, they can modify the expiration setting.
 The OneDrive and SharePoint system will monitor the expiration date set on all TMRs and will automatically move TMRs to the recycle bin on their expiration date.

-### Why are we introducing this change?

-We've answered your requests for the meeting recording expiration feature.
 This is a lightweight housekeeping mechanism to reduce storage clutter created by older TMRs.
 On average, across all customers, 99% of TMRs aren't watched after 60 days.

-### Why is this being turned on by default?

-We believe nearly all customers will benefit from the reduced storage load on their tenant by removing recordings that likely won't be watched again after 30 days.
+We believe nearly all customers will benefit from the reduced storage load on their tenant by removing recordings that likely won't be watched again after 60 days.
 It's our goal to provide as clean an experience as possible for all customers by default.

+Use meeting expiration to limit the OneDrive or SharePoint for cloud storage consumption driven by Teams meeting records.
+A typical meeting recording consumes around 400 MB per hour of recording.

-### How is the expiration date calculated?
+### Expiration date

-The expiration date is calculated as the day it's created plus the default number of days set in the Teams policy by the admin.
+- The expiration date is calculated as the day it's created plus the default number of days set in the Teams policy by the admin.

-### Does playing the recording change the expiration date?

-No, playback doesn't impact the expiration date.
+- Playback doesn't impact the expiration date.

-### How can an admin change the default expiration date in their tenant?
+### Change the default expiration date

 Admins can edit the default expiration setting in PowerShell or the Teams admin center.
 That change will affect only newly created TMRs from that point forward.
 It won't impact any recordings created before that date.
 Admins can't change the expiration date on existing TMRs.
 This is done to protect the decision of the user that owns the TMR.
+Both meetings and calls will be controlled by this setting.

 The expiration date value can be set as follows: